Iran issues new oil blockade warning

 Iran has repeatedly threatened to close the Strait of Hormuz shipping channel, through which 40 percent of the world’s sea-borne oil exports passes, in retaliation for sanctions placed on its crude exports by Western powers.

-The sanctions were imposed over Iran’s nuclear program, which the West suspects is aimed at creating an atomic weapon.
-Iran says the program is for peaceful energy purposes.
+The sanctions were imposed over Iran’s nuclear programme, which the West suspects is aimed at creating an atomic weapon.
+Iran says the programme is for peaceful energy purposes.

 The United States has beefed up its presence in the Gulf, adding a navy ship last week to help mine-clearing operations if Iran were to act on threats to block the strait.